 It is mutually agreed by the parties that it is desirable to resolve disputes as quickly as possible, at the lowest possible level (immediate supervisor, Department Head).
 Employee representatives are recognized as being equal to management within the context of their representational role and duties.
-It is understood and agreed that in the case of a dispute, employees must "work-first-grieve-later" and should Advocates or Representatives advise grievant of this responsibility.
+It is understood and agreed that in the case of a dispute, employees must "work-first-grieve-later" and Advocates and Representatives should advise employees of this responsibility.